 We believe that the journey of faith often takes us to places of uncertainty and therefore to ever-increasing humility.
 Increasingly, we appreciate ambiguity over certitude as fertile ground for real and lasting faith.
 We are equally sceptical of easy or superficial answers to the complex questions of life.
 Admittedly, we are generally not very tolerant of elitism, bigotry, hierarchy, or indifference to injustice and suffering.

 We value honesty, integrity and reason as we make our way together in the journey in faith.
 And we are inspired by other faith traditions which enlarge our own understanding.
-We are grateful for our identity as a progressive Christian community and for our imaginative and sustaining relationship with our close neighbours and ecumenical partners, Greyfriars Kirk and Augustine United Reformed Church.
+We are grateful for our identity as a progressive and inclusive Christian community, and for our imaginative and sustaining relationship with our close neighbours and ecumenical partners, Greyfriars Kirk and Augustine United Reformed Church.

 At St. Columba’s by the Castle, we are influenced by the ancient and the new.
 Over and over again, we find ourselves returning to Jesus and his spiritual forebears.
 We draw strength, comfort and challenge from Jesus and others who have walked the earth and found holy ground where they have walked.
 Much of what we do is based on ancient patterns expressed in a variety of ways: